Six reasons Seahawks coach Pete Carroll is optimistic heading into the team’s summer break

 “I was really proud of how Sherm handled himself,’’ Carroll said.
 “I thought it was very well done.’’

-Carroll said that press conference should make clear that everyone is now on the same page.
+Carroll said that news conference should make clear that everyone is now on the same page.

 “You should know where we are coming from,’’ Carroll said.
 “If you were uncertain, you should know where we are coming from.’’

-Carroll also took a shot at an ESPN article last month detailing discord in the Seahawks locker room with Sherman at the focal point.
+Carroll also took a shot at an ESPN article from last month detailing discord in the Seahawks locker room with Sherman at the focal point.

 “I think the reference would be to some article that came out,’’ Carroll said about a question on that topic.
 “Are we over that?
 Yeah we are well over that.’’

 Carroll went on to say that he and Sherman have had “an incredibly profitable, beneficial offseason working and getting ready.
-His mind is ready to go after it in a huge way for this season coming up, his focus in these practices was excellent.’’
+His mind is ready to go after it in a huge way for this season coming up; his focus in these practices was excellent.’’

 2, The improving health of players such as Earl Thomas and Tyler Lockett.

-The final day of minicamp reiterated what has been one of the big stories of the last few weeks — the continued progress of two players who suffered broken legs during games last December.
+The final day of minicamp reiterated what has been one of the big stories of the last few weeks: The continued progress of two players who suffered broken legs during games last December.

-Carroll again said Thomas (fibia) is ahead of schedule and will be ready for the start of training camp.
-Lockett (tibia, fibula) is a little behind Thomas and did not take part in any team drills during the offseason program.
+Carroll said Thomas (tibia) is ahead of schedule and will be ready for the start of training camp.
+Lockett (tibia, fibula) is a little behind Thomas and did not take part in team drills during the offseason program.
 But he did a little more in each phase with no apparent setbacks.
 Carroll said it remains uncertain if Lockett will be ready for training camp but said he’s made “some big jumps’’ in recovery the last few weeks

-Similarly making it through the offseason well are the team’s two big free agent signees — running back Eddie Lacy and offensive lineman Luke Joeckel.
-Lacy (ankle) should be ready for camp while the team also is confident that Joeckel (ACL) will be back in time for the season if not earlier.
+Similarly making it through the offseason well are the team’s two big free agent signees, running back Eddie Lacy and offensive lineman Luke Joeckel.
+Lacy (ankle) should be ready for camp while the team is confident that Joeckel (ACL) will be back in time for the season if not earlier.

 3, Healthy offseasons for Jimmy Graham and C.J.
 Prosise.